robertdavidgraham/masscan/VULNINFO.md

 But I'd consider other vulnerabilities as well.
 Does Kali ship this with suid and there's a preload bug?
-That's not really a vuln in this code, but if it's something I could fix, I'd consider it paying a bounty for it.
+That's not really a vuln in this code, but if it's something I could fix, I'd consider paying a bounty for it.

 ## Disclosure policy